-Because of their new birth and position in Christ, their future inheritance, their identification with Christ's holiness and their Christian standing in the community, these elders in the Church are exhorted by Peter, to take care for their brothers and sisters in Christ, and to shepherd the people of God.
+Because of their new birth and position in Christ, their future inheritance, their identification with Christ's holiness, and their Christian standing in the community, these elders in the Church are exhorted by Peter to take care of their brothers and sisters in Christ.
+They are commanded to shepherd the people of God.

-Peter was one who had himself, followed the true Shepherd of Israel, and had heard Christ proclaim -I am the good Shepherd, Who laid down His life for the sheep.
-Peter was also aware that false teachers had surreptitiously infiltrated the Church of God, and knew how important sound doctrine and correct interpretation of scripture was.
-Peter knew how needful it was for the flock of God to be correctly fed and nurtured - for he himself had been nurtured, nourished, trained and encouraged by his heavenly Master.
+Peter was one who had himself followed the true Shepherd of Israel, and heard Christ proclaim, "I am the good Shepherd," for He laid down His life for the sheep.
+Peter was also aware that false teachers had surreptitiously infiltrated the Church of God.
+He knew how important sound doctrine and correct interpretation of Scripture was.
+Peter knew how needful it was for the flock of God to be correctly fed and nurtured by godly men - for he himself had been nurtured, nourished, trained, and encouraged, by his heavenly Master.

-And as the time for his departure drew ever closer, Peter was ensuring that those that had grown in grace and matured in the faith, were equipped to continue Christ's ministry of reconciliation, and to care for the flock of God - and so he spoke directly to the elders of the Church, with specific instructions - to feed and care for the flock of God.
+And as the time for his departure drew ever closer, Peter wanted to ensure that those who had grown in grace and matured in the faith, were equipped to continue Christ's ministry of reconciliation, and to care for the flock of God - and so he spoke directly to the elders of the Church who had the authority over God's people.
+He gave them specific instructions - to feed God's sheep and Christ's little lambs - and care for the flock of God.

-But there is a tender note of humility and grace in this directive from the Lord's chief apostle - for he addressed himself as their fellow elder.
+But there is a tender note of humility and grace in this directive from the Lord's chief apostle, for he addressed himself as their fellow elder.
 Because of his closeness to Jesus, Peter could have elevated himself above all other Christians.
-He could have considered himself to be more important to God than his fellow believers, but he acknowledged that we are all brothers and sisters in Christ and that God is no respecter of persons - and so Peter calls on his fellow elders to take the responsibility of caring for the Christian family, seriously and conscientiously.
+He could have considered himself to be more important to God than his fellow believers.
+But Peter acknowledged that we are all brothers and sisters in Christ and that God is no respecter of persons - and so Peter calls on his fellow elders to take the responsibility entrusted to them, to care for their Christian family, seriously and conscientiously.

-Peter also wanted to demonstrate that eldership in the body of Christ is not to be paved with praise - but is too often plastered with pain and overlaid with persecution for the sake of Christ.
+Peter also wanted to demonstrate that eldership in the body of Christ is not to be paved with praise.
+The heavy responsibility of eldership in the Church is too often plastered with pain and overlaid with persecution for the sake of Christ.

-He had watched the sufferings of Jesus, but he had also witnessed His Master's glorification on the mount of transfiguration.
-He could testify, as an eye-witness of His majesty and triumphant resurrection from the dead.
-Peter was there, when Christ supernaturally ascended into heaven - where TODAY, He remains seated on the right hand of the Majesty on High.
+Peter had watched the sufferings of Jesus, but he had also witnessed His Master's glorification on the Mount of Transfiguration.
+He could testify as an eye-witness of His glorious majesty and remember His triumphant resurrection from the dead.
+Peter was there when Christ supernaturally ascended into heaven - where TODAY, He remains seated at the right hand of the Majesty on High.

-Peter was a man who pointed people to Christ and one we should all seek to emulate, as we die to self, live for Christ and press on for the goal of the upward call of God, in Christ Jesus our Lord - for His ultimate praise and His everlasting glory.
+Peter was a man who pointed others to Christ, and he was one we should all seek to emulate, as we die to self, live for Christ, and press on towards the goal of the upward call of God, in Christ Jesus our Lord - for His ultimate praise and everlasting glory.

-Heavenly Father, thank You for these instructions to church enders, to feed the flock of God with sound, biblical doctrine, and to take responsibility for the nurturing and encouragement of our brothers and sisters in Christ.
-Help each one of us to grow in grace and in a knowledge of You, and may all Your children live humbly, and walk circumspectly, before You, throughout our Christian life.
-Thank You Father... and that You are no respecter of persons and are ready to use any one of us, who is willing to be used and looking to Jesus, as the Author and Finisher of our faith - even me.
-Give me opportunities to shepherd and nurture those that are weaker in the faith than I, and excite in me a desire to learn from elders and officials in the church, who are fulfilling their God-given role, within the body of Christ.
-Give me a spirit of humility and grace to finish the race that is set before me - and may all I do be done to Your greater praise and glory.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You for these instructions to church elders, to feed the flock of God with sound, biblical doctrine, and to take responsibility for the nurturing and encouragement of our brothers and sisters in Christ.
+Help each one of us to grow in grace and in a knowledge of You, and may all Your children live humbly and walk circumspectly before You, throughout our Christian life.
+Thank You, Father, that You are no respecter of persons and are ready to use any one of us who is willing to be used, and looking to Jesus as the Author and Finisher of our faith - even me.
+Give me opportunities to shepherd and nurture those that are weaker in the faith than I, and excite in me a desire to learn from elders and officials in the church, who are fulfilling their God-given role within the body of Christ.
+Give me a spirit of humility and grace to finish the race that is set before me, and may I do all to Your greater praise and glory.
+This I ask in Jesus' name, AMEN.